khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 which should be the target folder.
 An example call in the Windows Anaconda Prompt would be: `python C:/Users/geo-geek/some_folder/gf_main.py C:/Users/geo-geek/target_folder/`

 It will deposit the ground filtered tiles as LAS files tagged with `_gf.las` in the target folder.

-**NEW:** We discussed with Khaled that this may be very useful for all sorts of pre-processing jobs via PDAL, not just ground filtering.
-He suggested some changes, which I have now implemented:

-* You can provide an additional CMD argument to modify the default output tag (which is `_gf`).
-You don't need the underscore, for `somefile_dsm.las` for example, you may write `python [file_path_to_main] [target_folder] dsm`.
+You can provide an additional CMD argument to modify the default output tag (which is `_gf`).
+You don't need the underscore, to export `somefile_dsm.las` for example, you may write `python [file_path_to_main] [target_folder] dsm`.
-* You can also provide a tag for the input config file.
-For example for a pre-processing job you may call it `config_pre.json`, in which case you would write `python [file_path_to_main] [target_folder] dsm pre`.
+You can also provide a tag for the input config file.
+For example for a pre-processing job you may want to call it `config_pre.json`, in which case you would use `python [file_path_to_main] [target_folder] dsm pre`.

 ## Interpolation user guide

-This is intended to be used after you had generated the ground-filtered files using PDAL (above).
-The same `fnames.txt` file is used by the program, but it reads the ground filtered files (i.e. files marked `_gf.las` rather than the original LAS files).
+This is intended to be the primary entry point to the program.
+You can either use it to interpolate pre-processed LAS files you had already generated using the above secondary entry point.
+In this case, the program assumes that you have used the default `_gf.las` tag for your final exports.
+It also needs the same `fnames.txt` file to be present (and the file names in it shoud **not** be tagged `_gf.las`).

+If you use it as the primary entry point, you do not need to separately pre-process the data.
+Just provide "True" as the second argument (as described below), and the program will automatically run the PDAL pipeline too.
+In this case, it is necessary that your config JSON is called `config_preprocess.json`.
+Note that this solution transfers data between the PDAL-based preprocessing and the interpolation in memory, and is hence _faster_ than running `gf_main.py` separately beforehand.
+The PDAL-IDW method has also been adapted to work so that pre-processing an interpolation form a single pipeline if you are also running pre-processing from this entry point.

 The intended workflow is:
-1. Check that you still have the ground filtered files and the `fnames.txt` file in your target folder.
+1. Check that you still have the ground filtered files and the `fnames.txt` file in your target folder if you had run the ground filtering/pre-processing workflow separately beforehand.
 2. Run `ip_main.py` **from the console**.
 If you run it from an IDE, it will probably not fork the processes properly.
 The following arguments should be provided:
     1. target folder (most likely the same as the one you used with PDAL)
+	2. bool to indicate if you would like pre-processing to be run before interpolation _(the default value is `False`)_
     2. pixel size (in metres) for interpolation _(the default value is 1)_
     3. interpolation method, one of:
         * startin-TINlinear
         * startin-Laplace _(default)_
         * CGAL-NN _(NOTE: Re-designed the algorithm, now uses true natural neighbours.)_
+		* CGAL-CDT _(NOTE: This is the in-development constrained Delaunay TIN-based interpolant, it is not yet intended to be used.)_
 		* PDAL-IDW
 		* IDWquad
 	4. output format, one of: